WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/People/Special Ones/Roo/STOWAWAY SLUT (FREE).md

 ### Alignment

-If I Had To Guess, Roodolf Is A Time Player Who Would Easily Sink Into The Desolation If Given Half A Chance, I Also Feel Like The Stranger Wouldnt Be A Terrible Guess
+If I Had To Guess, Roodolf Is A Time Player Who Would Easily Sink Into The Desolation If Given Half A Chance, I Also Feel Like The Hunt Wouldnt Be A Terrible Guess?
+Animalistic And All That
 While We're On The Topic, They Are Terrified Of Spiders <3